 European Commission approves acquisition of Délifrance by Vandemoortele

-To address these concerns, Vandemoortele and Délifrance agreed to sell two Délifrance production sites, located in Avignon in the south and Béthune in the north of France.
-The Commission says that this divestment would alleviate any competition concerns.
+To address these concerns, Vandemoortele and Délifrance agreed to sell two Délifrance production sites, in Avignon in the south and Béthune in the north of France.
+The Commission says this divestment would alleviate any competition concerns.

 Teresa Ribera, the Commission’s vice-president in charge of competition policy, said that "the commitments offered by the two companies will enable them to proceed with their transaction, while preserving the competitive pressure that keep food prices affordable."